scoville/uv_group_management_template/README.md

     ```

-6. install packages in both main and dev group to system default python (non-virual)
+6. install packages in both main and dev group (recorded in uv.lock) to system default python (non-virual)

     eg.
     ```shell